 Social Media Safety

 - Personalize your privacy settings.
 Adjust your privacy settings on the site to your comfort level, and select options that limit who can view your information.
-The following information pages can help you get started:
+These site-specific security pages can help you get started.

 - Pause before you post.
 Before you post, ask yourself if you are comfortable sharing this information with everyone who might see it.
 Once it’s posted online, it’s there forever.
 Even content that is deleted can sometimes be accessed by the website or through screenshots of the original post.
 Content that contains personal information or your whereabouts could pose a safety risk.
 Other posts may risk portraying you in a negative way, like pictures of partying or insults directed at a specific person or group.